eljost/td/README.md

 Unnormalized spectrum: Same as above, but with --nnorm flag.

 	./td.py [fn] --spectrum [from in nm] [to in nm] --nnorm > [outfn]

+To investigate excited state optimizations it may be useful to split the output in chunks, where chunks should equal the number of calculated roots:

+	./td.py [fn] --chunks [roots]